basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

 To reiterate the main advantage of using a `DoublyLinkedList` is that any operations that require constant `next` and `prev` reference manipulations, can be implemented with `O(1)` time complexity.
+Additionally as demonstrated storing `prev` pointers can make it easier to implement additional methods.